Protesters at the New York State capital Protesters at the New York State capital

 Take optional summer classes

-Newly admitted students are eligible to enroll in RSSW 600 Social Welfare Policy & Services, RSSW 660 ITP IV Research and Evaluation and/or an elective.
+Newly admitted students are eligible to enroll in RSSW 600 Social Welfare Policy & Practice, RSSW 660 ITP IV Research and Evaluation, SSW 604 Social Justice and Social Work, and/or an elective.
 To take a summer course, please search the summer schedule for RSSW and contact the Student Services and Student Retention Coordinator for more information ([email protected]).

 Please note the number of credits you are eligible to take during the summer may be limited if you have previously taken courses as a non-degree student.
 Registration is subject to seat availability.